About the Fula Flute

 Tuning and Sound Aesthetics

-Traditionally, the tambin is tuned to what would be called an equidistant heptatonic scale – that is, a seven note scale where all intervals are roughly equal.
-I say roughly because the tuning depends on the ear of the flute maker, who, without modern tuning devices, creates the flutes to produce the traditional songs and melodies of his particular region; variances from region to region in how these musical intervals are heard can certainly be found.
-The equidistant scale is an ancient scale indeed, and while it is tempting for the Western musician to characterize this scale as being “out of tune”, it is important to note that this tuning is quite deliberate and actually quite precise: the traditional songs of the Fulani and Malinké played with a Western scale would not be the same songs at all.*
+Traditionally, the tanbin is tuned to an equidistant heptatonic scale—that is, a seven note scale where all intervals are roughly equal.
+I say “roughly” because the tuning depends on the ear of the flute maker, who, without modern tuning devices, creates the flutes to produce the traditional songs and melodies of his particular region.
+There are variances in how players hear these musical intervals, from region to region.

 About our name

 Kassa is a Malinké word that means granary.
-It is also the name for a family of rhythms and songs from the Malinké tradition that are used for work rhythms – both to accompany the workers in the field as well as to celebrate the fruits of their collective labor.
+It is also the name for a family of rhythms and songs from the Malinké tradition that are used for work rhythms—both to accompany the workers in the field as well as to celebrate the fruits of their collective labor.
 The Kassa Flute Co. name signifies to us that if one works hard, anything is possible!

 Lanciné Conde